Find Nursing Colleges

 Southside Virginia Community College landed the #8 spot in the 2023 rankings for the best value nursing programs.
 Located in the rural area of Alberta, Southside Virginia Community College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Southside Virginia Community College are $4,695 a year.
+Southside Virginia Community College undergraduate students pay an average of $4,695 in in-state tuition and fees each year.
 The average amount in student loans that nursing majors at Southside Virginia Community College take out is $7,366.

 $4,710 Average Tuition & Fees

-Virginia Highlands Community College did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #9 on the list.
-Located in the suburb of Abingdon, VHCC is a public school with a small student population.
+Virginia Highlands Community College ranked #9 on this year’s Best Value Nursing Schools in Virginia list.
+Located in the suburb of Abingdon, VHCC is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at VHCC are $4,710 a year.
+VHCC undergraduate students pay an average of $4,710 in in-state tuition and fees each year.
 After completing their degree, nursing graduates from VHCC carry an average student debtload of $8,750.

 #10